 We’ve described the process of creating a smart contract and revealed its pros and cons.
 So now you know what is good about self-executing contracts and what risks you’ll have to face in order to use them in practice.

-Be that as it may, our article should have convinced you to include digital technologies in your business processes.
+Be that as it may, our article should have convinced you to include blockchain technologies in your business processes.
 And the sooner this happens, the better.
 That’s the only way to prosper in a highly competitive market.